christacaggiano/celfie/README.md

 proportions of a cell-free DNA sample.

 positional arguments:
-  input_path            the path to the input file output_directory      the path to the output directory num_samples           Number of cfdna samples
+  input_path            The path to the input file output_directory      The path to the output directory num_samples           Number of cfdna samples

 optional arguments: